 The village gained a post office in December 1861.
 However, soon after the town was established, it was determined that the Central Branch Union Pacific Railroad line would pass just to the south, so a new town was built on the railroad line at the junction of Little Delaware Creek and the Delaware River.
 Hagerman & Roach conducted a grain business in 1865.

-In 1867 the Union Pacific Railroad purchased the site of the new town from an Indian, with Dr. Badger acting as an agent for the railroad.
-The land was surveyed that fall and William Osborn filed another plat of the town.
+In 1867 the Union Pacific Railroad purchased the new townsite from an Indian, with Dr. Badger acting as an agent for the railroad.
+The land was surveyed that fall, and William Osborn filed another plat of the town.
 The first general store was opened by a man named Armstrong.
 Soon, other residents and businesses moved closer to the tracks, new business buildings and dwellings were built, and the former townsite was then referred to as “Old Muscotah.”

 A Congregational Church was built in 1869, which also served the congregation of the Methodist Episcopalians.

 The first schoolhouse was built in 1870 but was later destroyed by fire when another six-room school was built in 1885.
 The first grain elevator was built in 1874.
 The Methodists built their church in 1879, and the first mayor of the town was Dr. William P. Badger, who was elected in 1882.